vanmick/vanmick/README.md

 👋 Hello, World!
 I'm Michael, a passionate JavaScript Full Stack Developer from the vibrant land of Ethiopia 🇪🇹.
 Welcome to my GitHub repository!

-🚀 As a tech enthusiast, I thrive on exploring the endless possibilities of the digital world.
+🚀 As a tech enthusiast.

 📚 Learning is my fuel.
 I constantly embrace new technologies, frameworks, and tools to stay ahead in this ever-evolving industry.
 The thrill of acquiring knowledge and putting it into practice fuels my desire to grow and improve every day.